gina-alaska/alaska_affordable_energy_model/README.md

-the test in driver take the community name as an input, There is only data for manley right now.
-A pandas DataFrame(just a mock of the table in the forecast tab) is returned along with the model components as a tuple
+To run the manley test do the following.
+A pandas DataFrame(just a mock of the table in the forecast tab) is returned along with the model components as a tuple.

-    >>> df, model_componets = driver.test("Manley Hot Springs")
+    >>> df, model_componets = driver.test()
     >>> print df
        HH     avg. kW       com HF    kWh consumed  kWh generation  \
        2014   56   50.719736      0.00000   390543.996100          444000
        2015   58   52.904210  41716.39827   407364.530791          463000
        2016   61   55.182768  41716.39827   424909.517503          483000
        ...

+To run another community

+    >>> df, model_componets = driver.test("path relatative to project root/file.yaml")